There are some repetitive tasks that almost all of us do.

 The bottom line

-Using these automation apps on your Mac can not only save your time but make your life easier.
+Using these automation apps on your Mac can not only improve your productivity but make your life easier.
 Personally speaking, Hazel seems to save several hours from my schedule.
 When we view things from the perspective that time is money, spending for these macOS automation apps is an investment indeed.
+Happy automating!